Father Figures: Filming

 Principal photography on the film began on October 5, 2015, in Atlanta, Georgia.
 Filming also took place in Miami, and wrapped on December 5, 2015.

 After poor test screenings, the film's initial ending was reshot to make it funnier and more consistent with the rest of the film.
 The reshoots took place in Rutledge, Georgia in April 2017.
 The reshoots also included a scene involving Owen Wilson's character Kyle being chased by a field hockey team, though this was only seen in trailers and not included in the final film.

 Despite high scores from test audiences after the reshoots (which also removed Bill Irwin from the film as Doctor Tinkler and replaced him with Christopher Walken), the film still received negative reviews from critics and audiences upon its release.

 Release

-Father Figures was originally scheduled to be released by Warner Bros. on November 4, 2016; it was later changed to January 27, 2017.
+Father Figures was originally scheduled to be released by Warner Bros.
+Pictures on November 4, 2016; it was later changed to January 27, 2017.
 In January 2017, weeks before the film's planned release, the film was removed from the schedule.
 It was later moved again to December 22, 2017.

 On September 15, 2017, the film was renamed from Bastards to Father Figures.
 The title was changed because television advertisers would not play ads for the film with profanity in the title, as well as so that posters could be displayed in movie theaters.